The updateSystemPermissionsTokenPermissions() GraphQL mutation may be used to update the permissions of a system permission token.

 Given Datatype

 For this input datatype, you'll have to give the unique identifier of the token you're updating and a list of system permissions.
-There is a link in the table below to the list of choices:
+Click on the Show Query link above the Syntax section for an example of how to find the identifier.

 Table: UpdateSystemPermissionsTokenPermissionsInput